Berlin Police

 The Berlin Police (Polizei Berlin; formerly Der Polizeipräsident in Berlin, lit.
 'The Police President in Berlin') is the Landespolizei (lit. 'state police') force for the city-state of Berlin, Germany.
 Law enforcement in Germany is divided between federal and state (Land) agencies.

 The Berlin Police is headed by the Polizeipräsident (lit.
 'Chief of Police'), Barbara Slowik Meisel.
 Her Polizeivizepräsident (lit.
 'Vice-chief of Police' or 'deputy') is Marco Langner.
 They are supported in the management of the force by the Staff Office of the Police Chief, the commanders of the five Local Divisions, the Division for Central Tasks, the Criminal Investigation Department, and the Central Services Division and the Academy of Police.

 History

-The Royal Prussian Police of Berlin was founded on 25 March 1809, with Justus Gruner as the first chief of police.
+The Royal Prussian Police of Berlin was founded on 25 March 1809, with Justus von Gruner as the first chief of police.